andrewpickett/advent-of-code/2023/python/day7/README.md

 and sort them.
 Now I have every hand represented as that array, and I can do my first level of comparison by just checking the types against each other.

+After that, as I mentioned, just iterate over all the types and do a card-by-card comparison and sort in each bucket.

+This leaves me with ordered buckets with ordered hands within each bucket.
+Just combine them all together into one giant array and we now have ordered hands in one list!

 ### Part 2
 > _Using the new joker rule, find the rank of every hand in your set.
 What are the new total winnings?_